Women in the Victorian era: Victorian morality and sexuality

-Contagious Diseases Prevention Acts
+Contagious disease prevention laws

 The situation of women perceived as unclean was worsened through the Contagious Diseases Acts, beginning in 1864.
 Women suspected of being unclean were subjected to an involuntary genital examination.
 Refusal was punishable by imprisonment; diagnosis with an illness was punishable by involuntary confinement to hospital until the woman was perceived as cured.

 The disease prevention law was only applied to women, which became the primary rallying point for activists who argued that the law was both ineffective and inherently unfair to women.
 Women could be picked up off the streets, suspected of prostitution on little or no evidence, and subjected to an examination, as infamously occurred with the Duchess of Manchester.
 These were inexpertly performed by male police officers, making the exams painful as well as humiliating.
 After two extensions of the law in 1866 and 1869 the acts were finally repealed in 1896.
-Josephine Butler was a women's rights activist who fought to repeal the Acts, and whose efforts failed when opposition mounted and the initiative fractured her own base of supporters.
+Josephine Butler was a women's rights activist who fought to repeal the acts, and whose efforts failed when opposition mounted and the initiative fractured her own base of supporters.

 Education

+Before any acts, women were not allowed to go to school and earn degrees, as men thought that women had a very small brain capacity and were only taught 'How to take care of a Household'.

 Women were generally expected to marry and perform household and motherly duties rather than seek formal education.
 Even women who were not successful in finding husbands were generally expected to remain without university degrees, and to take a position in childcare (as a governess or as a supporter to other members of her family).
 The outlook for education-seeking women improved when Queen's College in Harley Street, London was founded in 1848 – the goal of this college was to provide governesses with a marketable education.
 Later, the Cheltenham Ladies' College and other girls' public schools were founded, increasing educational opportunities for women's education and leading eventually to the development of the National Union of Women's Suffrage Societies in 1897, though modern feminists do not consider these institutions to qualify as educational.